alexm610/RISC-V-Computer/readme.txt

 		- This is going to be fun
 	- Added defines.sv, to contain all defines used in the project;
 		- remember to `include "defines.sv" in all files
+	- Try designing the datapath based off of the datapath in CPEN 211, but modify as necessary to be similar to the textbook datapath

 ------NOTES------
 Register file:
 	- 32 registers in total, denoted by xn (ie. x1, x31, etc.)